DataDog/documentation/content/en/tracing/setup/dotnet.md

 ### Configuration

-The .NET Tracer is configured using environment variables as follows:
+The .NET Tracer is configured using environment variables or application settings in the `<appSettings> sections of the `app.config`/`web.config` file (.NET Framework only).
+The follow table lists the supported configuration variables:

 Environment Variable       | Description                                                                                           | Default Value |
 -------------------------- | ----------------------------------------------------------------------------------------------------- | ------------- |